farrelayman09/bambangshop-receiver/README.md

 ### Mandatory (Subscriber) Reflections

 #### Reflection Subscriber-1
-1. We use a RwLock instead of a Mutex in this case because an RwLock is can handle multiple simultaneous reads, whereas a Mutex only allows one thread to access a variable at a time.
-Since the Notifications vector will be frequently accessed for reading by multiple threads concurrently, but rarely modified, an RwLock is more suitable.
+1. We use RwLock instead of Mutex because RwLock allows us to read multiple things simultaneously, whereas Mutex only allows one thread to access a variable at a time.
+Since the Notifications vector will be frequently accessed for reading by multiple threads concurrently, but rarely modified, a RwLock is more suitable.
 2. In Rust, the language enforces strong guarantees around memory safety and thread safety, especially in the context of static variables.
-Rust's ownership and borrowing system ensures that mutable references (such as those to mutate static variables) are handled safely to prevent data races and other concurrency/threading issues.
+Rust's ownership and borrowing system makes sure that mutable references (such as those to mutate static variables) are handled safely to prevent data races and other concurrency issues therefore keeping thread safety and maintainability.

 #### Reflection Subscriber-2